Compare leading models, ranges and charging times. Start your journey towards emission-free logistics and reduce your operating costs sustainably.

 Range:

-Battery Capacity:
+Battery capacity:

-Charging Times:
+Charging times:

-Use Cases:
+Use cases:

 Range:

-Battery Capacity:
+Battery capacity:

-Charging Times:
+Charging times:

-Use Cases:
+Use cases:

 Range:

-Battery Capacity:
+Battery capacity:

-Charging Times:
+Charging times:

-Use Cases:
+Use cases:

 Despite the initial challenges of building charging infrastructure and higher upfront costs, electric trucks are proving to be economically advantageous in the long run.
-Projections by the International Council on Clean Transportation (ICCT) indicate that battery electric trucks will be the most cost-effective option for decarbonization by 2030, further accelerating their adoption and acceptance.
+Projections by the International Council on Clean Transportation (ICCT) indicate that battery electric trucks will be the most cost-effective option for decarbonisation by 2030, further accelerating their adoption and acceptance.

-Economic benefits: Although the initial purchase price of battery-powered trucks is currently higher than that of diesel models, this cost is quickly offset by lower operating costs and reduced maintenance requirements.
-In addition, companies can benefit from financial incentives such as toll exemptions and specific subsidy programs at the state level, such as the subsidy program in North Rhine-Westphalia, which specifically promotes the transition to electric trucks.
-In addition, the use of electric trucks enhances a company's image and provides a competitive advantage in a market increasingly focused on sustainability and green solutions.
+Economic benefits: Although the upfront purchase price of battery-powered trucks is currently higher than that of diesel models, this is offset in the long run by lower operating costs and reduced maintenance requirements.
+Companies can also benefit from financial incentives such as toll exemptions and subsidy programmes at federal and state level, such as the subsidy programme in North Rhine-Westphalia, which specifically supports the transition to electric trucks.
+The use of electric trucks also strengthens a company's image and provides a competitive advantage in a market increasingly focused on sustainability.

-Choosing the right vehicle is critical in transportation logistics, especially when transitioning to electric trucks.
+Choosing the right vehicle is critical in transport logistics, especially when transitioning to electric trucks.
 Several factors must be carefully considered to ensure that this step is both economically and sustainably successful in the long run:

 Questions about the product?